 Making Part D work

-Most Prescription Drug Plans have a coverage gap called a donut hole.
+Most Prescription Drug Plans have a coverage gap called a donut hole or coverage gap.
 This means there's a temporary limit on what the drug plan will cover for drugs.
 The coverage gap begins after you and your drug plan have spent a certain amount for covered drugs.
 True out of pocket (TrOOP).
-For 2019, you're in the coverage gap once you and your plan have spent $3,820 on covered drugs.
+For 2020, you're in the coverage gap once you and your plan have spent $4,020 on covered drugs.
 People with Medicare who get Extra Help paying Part D costs won’t enter the coverage gap.

-Once you reach the coverage gap in 2019, you'll pay 25% of the plan's cost for covered brand-name prescription drugs.
+Once you reach the coverage gap in 2020, you'll pay no more than 25% of the plan's cost for covered brand-name prescription drugs.
 You get these savings if you buy your prescriptions at a pharmacy or order them through the mail.
 The discount will come off of the price that your plan has set with the pharmacy for that specific drug.

-In 2019, you'll pay 37% of the price for generic drugs during the coverage gap.
-What you pay for generic drugs during the coverage gap will decrease each year until it reaches 25% in 2020.
+In 2020, you'll pay 25% of the price for generic drugs during the coverage gap.
 The coverage for generic drugs works differently from the discount for brand-name drugs.
 For generic drugs, only the amount you pay will count toward getting you out of the coverage gap.